Current Vacancies in ScHARR

 Vacancies can be accessed by selecting the reference number for each post.

-Job Title: Clerical Officer
+Job Title: Research Associate/Fellow

-Closing date: 24 May 2017
+Closing date: 23 August 2017

 This post is full-time and fixed-term for 2 years.

 This is an exciting opportunity to work in a world leading multi-disciplinary team on the development of new health outcome measures.

 We are looking for someone with a relevant economics, psychological or psychometrics or background to work with leading researchers in the field of outcome measurement using a mixed methods approach.
 The role is based in the Health Economics and Decision Science (HEDS) Section of ScHARR and will involve methodological research funded from a variety of sources including: Duchenne UK, the Health Foundation, and pharmaceutical companies.
 This includes an exciting opportunity to work on a study to develop a preference-based measure for use with people with Duchenne Muscular Dystrophy (DMD).

 The role will involve varied tasks, including the management, undertaking and analysis of qualitative interviews with a sample of people with DMD, and data collection and psychometric analyses of a larger online and paper-based cross-sectional survey which assesses quality of life of people with DMD.
 More generally, you will be involved in reviewing, interviewing, conducting focus groups, managing data-collection in questionnaire surveys, and undertaking psychometric analyses of preference-based (also known as utility) measures of health and other outcomes.

 The Sheffield team is at the forefront of the development of preference-based measures and in the application of psychometric techniques in the development and testing of new measures.
 You will initially work with Dr Donna Rowen, Dr Jill Carlton and Professor John Brazier on a number of different projects, with a view to developing your own programme of work.